jamesbowman/py-bteve/docs/index.rst

       Returns True if the EVE command FIFO is empty

-      :return bool: True if the EVE command FIFO is empty
+      :returns bool: True if the EVE command FIFO is empty

       This method is the non-blocking equivalent of :meth:`EVE.finish`.

   .. method:: result(n = 1)

-The class :class:`EVE` contains all the methods for acting on the EVE hardware.
+|

 .. class:: EVE